nicKondratiev/e-auto-next/README.md

-# e-auto.ge user/admin panel 🚙
+# e-auto.ge user/admin Dasbhoard 🚙

 Welcome my project, a web application designed with a focus on functionality and efficiency.
 In this project, my primary objective was to provide users with a seamless experience in managing their car listings, authentication processes, and empower administrators with tools to oversee and moderate user activities.